-Your student performed about the same as students who partially met expectations.
-Students meet expectations by demonstrating an understanding of matter and its interactions, motion and stability, forces and interaction, energy, waves and their applications in technologies for information transfer.
+Your child performed about the same as other Proficient or Distinguished Learners.
+Students demonstrate proficiency by exhibiting an understanding of matter and its interactions, motion and stability, forces and interaction, energy, waves and their applications in technologies for information transfer.